centralparkshark/stock-sync/README.md

 ### To - Do:
+- [ ] reconfigure to use custom hook throughout code
 - [x] search bar testing
 - [x] main search bar has to search both!
 - [ ] clear search bar?